offendingcommit/valdris/Settlements/Kelathon.md

 ### External Relations

-**The Harmonial Principality**: This small [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holder Kingdom]] claims sovereignty over Kelathon based on historical land grants, but lacks resources to effectively control the city.
+**The Harmonial Principality**: This small [Ruin-Holder Kingdom](Political%20Systems/Ruin-Holder%20Kingdoms.md) claims sovereignty over Kelathon based on historical land grants, but lacks resources to effectively control the city.
 Prince **Melodious Fairwind** maintains a garrison at nearby **Echohaven** and periodically attempts to assert authority, creating ongoing diplomatic tension.

-**The Whisperwind Confederation**: Multiple [[Political Systems/Wanderer Confederations|Wanderer Confederations]] argue that the spires are "songs for all peoples" and resist exclusive control attempts.
+**The Whisperwind Confederation**: Multiple [Wanderer Confederations](Political%20Systems/Wanderer%20Confederations.md) argue that the spires are "songs for all peoples" and resist exclusive control attempts.
 They provide crucial trade routes and cultural exchange but complicate governance by supporting various research groups with competing agendas.

-**The Quiet Valley Republic**: This [[Political Systems/Ruin-Shunner Republics|Ruin-Shunner Republic]] views Kelathon as a dangerous aberration requiring containment.
+**The Quiet Valley Republic**: This [Ruin-Shunner Republic](Political%20Systems/Ruin-Shunner%20Republics.md) views Kelathon as a dangerous aberration requiring containment.
 They advocate for quarantine zones and restrictions on spire research, putting them in direct conflict with the city's economic and academic interests.

-**Academic Powers**: Universities and scholarly institutions from [[Grimhaven]], [[Millbrook]], and across [[Valdris]] maintain competing research stations in Kelathon, each seeking exclusive access to spire data.
+**Academic Powers**: Universities and scholarly institutions from [Grimhaven](Grimhaven.md), [Millbrook](Millbrook.md), and across [Valdris](Valdris.md) maintain competing research stations in Kelathon, each seeking exclusive access to spire data.
 These relationships provide essential funding but create complex political dynamics as different academic factions pursue conflicting theories about the ruins.

-The [[Recent Awakening]] has intensified all these relationships, with each faction believing that understanding Kelathon's enhanced activity could provide strategic advantages in the broader awakening across [[Valdris]].
+The [Recent Awakening](Recent%20Awakening.md) has intensified all these relationships, with each faction believing that understanding Kelathon's enhanced activity could provide strategic advantages in the broader awakening across [Valdris](Valdris.md).

 ## Adventure Opportunities